Enhancing Symbolic Regression and Universal Physics-Informed Neural Networks with Dimensional Analysis: Methods

 \section{Methods}

-We first illustrate how we integrated symbolic regression with the Buckingham $\pi$ Theorem to derive algebraic equations (Section~\ref{sec:methods_buckingham_pi}).
-Subsequently, to learn hidden components of differential equations, we employed a combination of AI Feynman, Ipsen's method of dimensional analysis, and Universal Physics-Informed Neural Networks (UPINNs) (Section~\ref{sec:methods_ipsen}).
+We first illustrate how we integrated symbolic regression with the Buckingham $\Pi$ theorem to derive algebraic equations (Section~\ref{sec:methods_buckingham_pi}).
+We use this preliminary investigation to check if nondimensionalization in fact improves the accuracy of PySR~\cite{cranmerInterpretableMachineLearning2023}, a symbolic regression algorithm.
+Subsequently, to learn unknown components of differential equations, we employed a combination of PySR, dimensional analysis, and Universal Physics-Informed Neural Networks (UPINNs) (Section~\ref{sec:methods_ipsen}).